Dr John Pettit

 Joined the Practice in April 2015.

 I trained in Bristol and have worked in North Somerset and Gloucestershire before moving to Malmesbury.
 I enjoy the variety of General Practice and getting to know patients and their families.
-My interests include chronic disease, mental health, paediatrics and women’s health; including the fitting of contraceptive coils and implants.
+My interests include chronic disease, mental health, paediatrics and women’s health.
 Outside of work I enjoy spending time with my two young children.

 Dr Melanie Blackman